-It’s funny you mentioned those two tools because a long time ago, we were, in fact, integrated with Buffer when we just got started, and we were trying to cover only the collaboration part.
+It’s funny you mentioned those two tools because we were integrated with Buffer a long time ago when we just got started, and we were trying to cover only the collaboration part.
 We were delegating the publishing part to Buffer.
 They are a great company and tool.
 We are competitors, but they are great.
-And with Slack, we are actually currently integrated with them.
+And with Slack, we are currently integrated with them.

 Whenever someone in Loomly is sending you a notification or telling you, “Hey Mike, can you just update the copy of this post or Hey, it’s good to go,” then you can receive a notification in Slack, and then you can click and go and see the post.
 So, yes, it’s a good representation of what we do.